Ecosystem diversity

 Ecosystem diversity deals with the variations in ecosystems within a geographical location and its overall impact on human existence and the environment.

-Ecosystem diversity addresses the combined characteristics of biotic properties (biodiversity) and abiotic properties (geodiversity).
+Ecosystem diversity addresses the combined characteristics of biotic properties which are living organisms (biodiversity) and abiotic properties such as nonliving things like water or soil (geodiversity).
 It is a variation in the ecosystems found in a region or the variation in ecosystems over the whole planet.
 Ecological diversity includes the variation in both terrestrial and aquatic ecosystems.
 Ecological diversity can also take into account the variation in the complexity of a biological community, including the number of different niches, the number of and other ecological processes.
 An example of ecological diversity on a global scale would be the variation in ecosystems, such as deserts, forests, grasslands, wetlands and oceans.
 Ecological diversity is the largest scale of biodiversity, and within each ecosystem, there is a great deal of both species and genetic diversity.

 Impact

 Diversity in the ecosystem is significant to human existence for a variety of reasons.
 Ecosystem diversity boosts the availability of oxygen via the process of photosynthesis amongst plant organisms domiciled in the habitat.
 Diversity in an aquatic environment helps in the purification of water by plant varieties for use by humans.
 Diversity increases plant varieties which serves as a good source for medicines and herbs for human use.
 A lack of diversity in the ecosystem produces an opposite result.